ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 This pattern appears enough times that I think it is worth making into a function.
-We always print a string `"error: "` followed by an error message that may contain `printf`-style formatting + variadic arguments.
+We always print a string `"error: "` followed by an error message that may contain `printf`-style formatting + variadic format arguments.
 It appears that our use case calls for an `errorf` function that will take a format string `fmt` and (optional) format arguments, write everything to `stderr`, and then `exit`: